1860 Grand National: Build up and leading contenders

-Twenty five horses appeared on the race card but only nineteen lined up with six non runners, including the heavily backed Jealousy, which caused much anger among the many of the crowd.
+Twenty five horses appeared on the race card but only nineteen lined up with six non runners, including the heavily backed Jealousy, which caused much anger among many of the crowd.

 Anatis had been the favourite for weeks before the race.
 Since finishing fifth last year, the horse had run seven times, winning at Shrewsbury, Abergavenny and the Grand Annual at Worcester.
 Tommy Pickernell, an amateur who rode under a pseudonym, Mr Thomas retained the last year.
 Described as a powerful tearing mare who was trained specifically for the National, The public had huge faith in the mare on that basis.

 Tease had already been sent of as a Grand National favourite two years earlier under the name Little Tom but with Ben Land Junior in the saddle, had fallen twice.
 Now renamed, he was again a hugely popular choice with the public.
 George Ede, another amateur who rode under a pseudonym, Mr Edwards was booked to ride but when the horse trod on his own bandages, revealing suspiciously fragile legs and also throwing Ede, who was too shaken to ride in the race.
 Walter White, whose own mount had already been withdrawn, was quickly booked to ride.
 By then many in the crowd had seen enough for his price to drift out from 5/1 to 7/1 at the off.

 Xanthus had been going well when coming to grief in the previous years race, having finished third the year before, both with Gus Balchin in the saddle, who took the ride for a third time.
 His previous experience stood him in good stead and he galloped in great style in the preliminaries, being sent off at 10/1.